studio-thgie/phd.thgie.ch/output/expose.md

 #### 3.1.2 Bridging the analysis of visuality and technology in video games
 This dissertation attempts to bridge the analysis of two different domains, which is the second research objective.
 Code and visuality are interrelated and part of the feedback loop of gaming machine and player.
 This objective is distinguished by being researched through a methodological approach, the goal being testing and examining the possibilities of a joined analysis of the two halves of this proposed whole.

 The main discourse in video game research played out on a spectrum between the game's narrative or ludic qualities.
 Analyses geared either towards games being literature or a bundle of play mechanics.
-Only recently has the approach of games as images gain some traction again (Mörig, 2020; Fizek, 2022).
+Only recently has the approach of games as images gain some traction again [@fizekLudicGlassMaking2022; @gerlingScreenImagesInGame2022].
 A major takeaway from the disciplines origin story, the dispute between narratology and ludology, was the need for interdisciplinary approaches in order for a fuller analysis of digital games.

 Next to furthering the studies on visuality in digital games, this research object attempts to bridge inquiries on the images seen on screen with and analysis of the images' underlying structures, the code that generates them.
 The underlying thoughts were outlined in *1.
 Introduction and problem statement*.